Science education: Historical background

 The format of shared mental training and pre-professional training consistently dominated the curriculum from its inception to now.
 However, the movement to incorporate a humanistic approach, such as inclusion of the arts (S.T.E.A.M.), science, technology, society and environment education is growing and being implemented more broadly in the late 20th century.
 Reports by the American Academy for the Advancement of Science (AAAS), including Project 2061, and by the National Committee on Science Education Standards and Assessment detail goals for science education that link classroom science to practical applications and societal implications.

 Fields of science education

 Science is a universal subject that spans the branch of knowledge that examines the structure and behavior of the physical and natural world through observation and experiment.
 Science education is most commonly broken down into the following three fields: Biology, chemistry, and physics.
+Additionally there is a large body of scientific literature that advocates the inclusion of teaching the Nature of Science, which is slowly being adopted into the national curricula.

 Physics education

 Physics education is characterized by the study of science that deals with matter and energy, and their interactions.